Solutions

 A karate class from the Adolescent Development Program (ADP), Bangladesh.
 Image credit: BRAC UK

-The Empowerment and Livelihood of Adolescents (ELA) program originally began as the Adolescent Development Program (ADP) in Bangladesh in 1998.
-As of 2008 it has since expanded outside of Bangladesh to Nepal and five African countries as the ELA program: Uganda, Tanzania, Sierra Leone, South Sudan and Liberia.
+The Empowerment and Livelihood of Adolescents (ELA) program originally began as the Adolescent Development Program (ADP) in Bangladesh in 1998, drawing on lessons learnt where 9,000 clubs have been reaching over one million girls since 1993.
+As of 2008 it has since expanded outside of Bangladesh to Nepal and five African countries as the ELA program, with other interventions added according to the country context: Uganda, Tanzania, Sierra Leone, South Sudan and Liberia.

 Empowerment and livelihoods program